 “Unrecognized Properties” showcases the buildings (and perhaps other types of historical assets) in the Port Huron area that have not been recorded or officially recognized.
-If you don’t see a property listed here that you think should be, please contact us about it using the contact form below!
+This page is updated off-and-on and we’re aware that there are many properties deserving of recognition that aren’t listed here yet (most of Port Huron could be in one historic district of another).
+So, if you don’t see a property listed here that you think should be, please contact us about it using the contact form below!
 No home is too small (in other words, don’t think that the large ornate houses of the wealthy have a monopoly on historical significance).

 520 Griswold (at Sixth).
 Endlich, in her 1981 book about historic Port Huron, writes that this home was built ca. 1840 by H.L.
 Stevens, and that it originally stood at Military and Chestnut.
 It was moved to its present location and the grand stone house that is still extant, the Dr. Mortimer Willson home, was built in its place.

 1504 Water Street.
 Home of Captain Ed.
 J. Kendall, who became a Marine Reporter of some renown, having published much via the Associated Press.
 He was also deputy collector of customs in Port Huron for four years, starting in 1888.
 The house has a tentative build date of 1888; he was married to Hattie Webster in December 1880 (History of the Great Lakes, volume 2, as reproduced at linkstothepast.com; many thanks to the current owner, who provided this information..).